ikarth/ViaAppiaNovel/README.md

 Requirements.txt specifies an overkill of libraries because I used the same virtual environment to develop three separate procedural generation projects this month.
 You probably don't need two separate twitter libraries and NLTK to run this.
 Probably.

+## License

+Copyright © 2015 Isaac J. Karth

+Distributed under the MIT License.
+See LICENSE for details.